CedricPei/CedricPei.github.io/_news/2025-07-nus-graduation.md

 ---
-title: "Graduated from NUS with BComp (Honours)"
+title: "Graduated from NUS with BComp (Honours) 🎓"
 date: 2025-07-15
 ---